 Scientists long thought that this plasticity decreased significantly with age.
 Current research is proving this assumption wrong.
 Adult brains can change, both for better and for worse.
-By understanding how to harness this ability, people at any age can make positive changes.
+By understanding how to harness this ability, people can make positive changes at any age.
 This is the foundation of the ABM.

 What Are the Nine Essentials?

 The ABM outlines the conditions the brain needs to harness its plasticity and create new connections and patterns.
 These are known as the nine essentials and underly NeuroMovement therapy: